Size Head-body: 61-97cm; tail: 50-84cm

-Binturongs live in primary forests (which haven’t been logged or managed by people) and secondary forests (which haven’t been disturbed), and also in areas which are a mixture of forest and grassland.
+Binturongs live in primary forests (which haven’t been logged or managed by people) and secondary forests (which have been disturbed), and also in areas which are a mixture of forest and grassland.

 Binturongs usually give birth to between one and three young after a gestation period of about 92 days.
 Young binturongs start to eat solid food at 6-8 weeks old.

 There are few animals that will kill binturongs, because they are relatively large.
-Two species that are are known predators of binturongs are tigers and dholes.
+Two species that are known to predate on binturongs are tigers and dholes.